 Additive/Variant Analysis: This comment is additive to my understanding of agency.
 This comment is apt for closing this developmental reading, it highlights an important point about changing our world, that we must focus on generational learning and support for change to be sustained.

 Contextualization: For my research, the focus will be on building agency in young people to be able to transition into work, family and other life plans with knowledge about work and life balance and gender role identity.
-The focus will be around building a functional and harmonious life centered around meaningful work that centers families and promotes wellbeing.
+The focus will be on building a functional and harmonious life centered around meaningful work that centers families and promotes well-being.

 Source Six: Chung, van der Lippe, T., Leerstoel Lippe, & Social Networks, S. I. (2020).
 Flexible Working, Work–Life Balance, and Gender Equality: Introduction.
 Social Indicators Research, 151(2), 365–381. https://doi.org/10.1007/s11205-018-2025-x